dome2034/TechnicalAssignment/README.md

 1. Implement Repository pattern with .Net MVC
 2. IoC setup (SimpleInjector with a constructor automation injection)
+3. Keep log as File in Folder "ErrorLog", and separate to Debug, Error, Fatal, Verbose, Warning also.

 # Remark
 * using .NET MVC